zthun/crumbtrail/packages/crumbtrail-fs/README.md

 # Description

-Crumbtrail is additional file system methods for node that are helpful and are better suited for unit testing.
+Crumbtrail contains additional file system methods and classes for node that are helpful and are better suited for unit testing.

 ## Installation